babel/website/docs/plugins/transform-exponentiation-operator.md

 package: babel-plugin-transform-exponentiation-operator
 ---

-Allows to use the exponentiation operator
+This plugin allows Babel to transform the exponentiation operator.

 ```js
 // x ** y